01 of 09

 Solution: Stencil your own custom rug!

-Sometimes want you want may just be too specific and hard-to-find.
+Sometimes what you want may just be too specific and hard-to-find.
 When that happens, you can custom-paint a rug to fit your color and decor perfectly!
 Just look for a flat pile or flat-weave rug, pick a simple pattern and go to town!Continue to 3 of 9 below.

 03 of 09